OUR HISTORY

 First Phase of the Mobile Outreach Center - Clothing Trailer

-Later that year the organization was able to raise $4,000 to purchase a clothing trailer that would added to the homeless outreach events held in downtown Orlando.
-After they would receive a meal, they would be able to receive a change of clothing as well as a pair of shoes.
+Later that year, in 2016, the organization was able to raise $4,000 to purchase a clothing trailer (which SALT called it's Change Trailer) that would be added to the outreach with the unsheltered held in downtown Orlando.

-In 2017, Eric realized that providing food and clothing was just not enough.
+In 2017, the team realized that providing food and clothing was just not enough.
 A change of clothing was almost useless if those receiving the clothing were not clean.
 Eric and his team decided that they needed to provide showers for those receiving clothing.
 They began fundraising to purchase a mobile shower trailer.

 Second Phase of the Mobile Outreach Center - Shower Trailer